TUC-ProAut/GraphGNSSLib/README.md

 # gnss_converter
-### An Open-source ROS Package for GNSS preprocessing
+### An Open-source ROS Package for GNSS Preprocessing

-This package contains a simple RINEX-to-Rosbag converter written in C++.
+This ROS package contains a simple RINEX-to-Rosbag converter written in C++.
 It decodes observations from a multi-constellation GNSS receiver and augments them with ephemeris, atmospheric corrections and the individual satellite clock bias.

 Please not that this repository holds just a stripped-down version [GraphGNSSLib](https://github.com/weisongwen/GraphGNSSLib), which provides a full factor graph back-end.
 We created this fork for a simpler maintainability of the GNSS preprocessor.

 ## 1. Install Dependencies